telerik/blazor-docs/components/dateinput/events.md

 ## ValueChanged

-The `ValueChanged` event fires immediately upon every change in the input (for example, keystroke).
+The `ValueChanged` event fires upon every change in the input (for example, keystroke).

 >caption Handle ValueChanged and provide initial value